Roving-Ronin/myHomeAssistant/components/utility_statistics/README.md

+DO NOT USE - NOTE TO SELF - UPDATE WITH CPP FROM INDIVIDUAL SENSORS THAT STOPS NEGATIVE COUNT UP AND THEN SENSOR/LOG SPAM NEGATIVE.

 # Utility Statistics

 To save on writes to Non-Volatile Storage (NVS) flash memory, this component combines the Gas (m3), Gas (MJ) and Water (L) components into a single component.